MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/sdn-express.md

     SDNExpress\scripts\SDNExpress.ps1 -ConfigurationDataFile MultiNodeSampleConfig.psd1 -Verbose
     ```

-1. After the network controller VMs are created, configure dynamic DNS updates for the Network Controller cluster name on the DNS server.
-For more information, see Step 3 of [Requirements for Deploying Network Controller](/windows-server/networking/sdn/plan/installation-and-preparation-requirements-for-deploying-network-controller#step-3-configure-dynamic-dns-registration-for-network-controller).
+1. After the NC VMs are created, configure dynamic DNS updates for the Network Controller cluster name on the DNS server.
+For more information, see Step 3 of [How to configure DNS dynamic updates](https://docs.microsoft.com/troubleshoot/windows-server/networking/configure-dns-dynamic-updates-windows-server-2003).

 ## Next steps

 Manage your VMs.
-For more information, see [Manage VMs](../manage/vm.md)
+For more information, see [Manage VMs](../manage/vm.md).